Skip to content

 • System prompt: “Classify this request as exactly one of: URGENT, NORMAL, or LOW_PRIORITY”

-• Output should be a single keyword
+• Output a single keyword

-2. Switch node - Create rules for each classification
+2. Switch node - Route by classification

 • Mode: Rules